Advances in States’ Reporting of COVID-19 Health Equity Data

 - New Hampshire: The Governor’s COVID-19 Equity Response Team was charged with developing a recommended strategy to address the disproportionate impacts of the COVID-19 pandemic.
 Initial recommendations included: Adopting and following best practices (outlined in the report) for equitable data collection, analysis, dissemination and utilization; dedicating staff with specific expertise in equitable data best practice methodologies; and developing internal protocols that require the use of a vetted and approved Equity Review Tool analysis for all programmatic and policy work.

 - Ohio: The Minority Health Strike Force was charged with addressing the disproportionate impact of COVID-19 on minority populations in the state.
 The strike force was comprised of four subcommittees: data and research; education and outreach; health care; and resources.
-The groups’ Blueprint report included data-specific recommendations to improve data collection and reporting, have state agencies develop dashboards to monitor inequities and disparities, and consider the need for sufficient samples to identify disparities in groups with small population sizes.
-The Governor’s subsequent Executive Response included a commitment to: collect state-level health care quality information stratified by race, ethnicity, and language data; identify the contributing and confounding factor affecting the health disparities; identify and targeting the resources where interventions may be best applied; adopt of standards by state agencies to achieve a normalized set of data that uses the same categorization scheme; and establish evaluation criteria of impacts to inform policy.
+The groups’ Blueprint report included data-specific recommendations to improve data collection and reporting; to have state agencies develop dashboards to monitor inequities and disparities; and to consider the need for sufficient samples to identify disparities in groups with small population sizes.
+The Governor’s subsequent Executive Response included a commitment to: collect state-level health care quality information stratified by race, ethnicity, and language data; identify the contributing and confounding factors affecting health disparities; identify and targeting the resources where interventions may be best applied; the adoption of standards by state agencies to achieve a normalized set of data that uses the same categorization scheme; and to establish evaluation criteria of impacts to inform policy.